Image depicts a person filling out an MSA

 • MSAs: Similar to external SLAs, MSAs often become legally binding when incorporated within a formal contract between a vendor and a client.
 The terms and conditions outlined in the MSA become enforceable provisions within the larger contract.
 However, MSAs themselves don’t typically encompass specific service details.
 They establish the framework for future agreements, which may then include project-specific SLAs that delve deeper into performance expectations.

 Understanding these key differences allows businesses to leverage both SLAs and MSAs effectively.
 MSAs provide a robust foundation for long-term collaboration, while SLAs ensure that specific service delivery meets agreed-upon performance benchmarks.
-By utilizing both documents strategically — in addition to the right Spend Management Platform — businesses can foster successful and enduring partnerships with their vendors and service providers.
+By utilizing both documents strategically — in addition to the right SaaS Management Platform — businesses can foster successful and enduring partnerships with their vendors and service providers.

 To ensure that you’re creating the right MSA for your business, download our comprehensive checklist